faosldkjfhf/BiskyEngine/README.md

 ## Installation

-This project is build with Visual Studio 2022 and requires VCPKG in manifest mode to be activated.
+This project is built with Visual Studio 2022 and requires VCPKG in manifest mode to be activated.
 To build/run, clone the repository and open the solution in Visual Studio 2022.